solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 *) Journ.
 Mar.
 Biol.
 Assoc.
 Plymouth, 10. p.
 417, 1914.

 There are certain other algae that indirectly aid in the extraction of silica from the sea, viz. the zooxanthellae or "yellow cells" found in many Radiolaria.
 The symbiosis between the algae and their Radiolarian ally has been shown by experiment to be so effective, that the combination can be self-sufficing, the Radiolarian being able to live without capturing food.

+The Diatom mud of the Antarctic forms a nutritious food for fishes and other animals.
+Probably the Diatoms from the surface formed part of the food supply of the nummulites that constitute the mass of the igneous rocks, the Foraminifera afterwards becoming silicated by material derived from the frustules.

+The Diatoms and zooxanthellae depend on sunshine.
+Accordingly, I was led to modify Linnaeus' designation of the rocks as "daughters of time" and to call them "daughters of the sun."*

+##### Summary

+At the present day oceanic life depends on the simple plant vegetation at the surface, and especially on the Diatoms, and there is every reason to believe this relation has held good almost from the beginning of geological time i.e. the beginning of the formation of the earth's crust.

+The surface life of the ocean has been an im- portant source of the silica which forms a great part of the lithosphere.
+The planetary crust is mainly a product f of the evolution of life.

 ...